Getting on Lung Cancer Road

 Driving on Lung Cancer Road, Part 2

-My 11th treatment was on May 21.
-I asked and was told that the masses in the lymp nodes were stable.
-The treatment was uneventful.
-I had my 12th uneventful treatment on June 4.
-I was encouraged to continue using the nebulizer and the incentive breathing device.
-My 13th uneventful treatment was on June 18.
+My 11th treatment was on May 21, my 12th on June 4, my 13th on June 18.
 My increase in coughing is considered consistent with treatment, but I should report it if it gets worse.
 Possible use of steroids was mentioned as a possible change to my treatment.

-The 13th treatment was on July 16.
-It was uneventful.
+My 14th treatment was on July 2.
+My 15th treatment was on July 16.
+All were uneventful.
 The 3rd CT was performed on July 23.

 I had my first chemotherapy treatment on August 6.
 The drug is Gemcitabine (Gemzar) which is supposed to prevent cancer cells from dividing and growing and can cause them to shrink and die.
-Side effects, if any are supposed to show up tomorrow.
+Side effects, if any are supposed to show up the day after the infusion.
 On Wednesday, I saw no side effects, except perhaps being more tired.